EEmilyA/Adidas-sales-Analysis-with-Microsoft-Excel/README.md

 # Adidas-sales-Analysis-with-Microsoft-Excel
-Analysis of Adidas Sales for 2020-2021
+## Documentation of Adidas Sales Performance for 2020-2021